Q1. WILL THERE BE ACTIVITIES FOR MY CHILD AFTER SCHOOL AND ON WEEKENDS?

 Q11.
 WHAT EXTRA CURRICULAR ACTIVITIES DOES THE SCHOOL OFFER?

-Extra-Curricular activities include Band, Small Ensemble, Choir, Cattle Club, Horse Club, Duke of Edinburgh Scheme and Debating.
+Extra-Curricular activities include Band, Small Ensemble, Choir, Cattle Club, Horse Club, Duke of Edinburgh’s International Award and Debating.

 Many of these activities encourage students to make a contribution to the community.